frederic-perez/AmE-dictionary/data/idioms.md

 __freak flag__ Any unconventional, nonconformist, or uninhibited behavior, convictions, opinions, or lifestyle choices that are unique to an individual.
 __freak out__ (freak someone out)
 __free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient.
+__free lunch__ [:scroll: This expression, dating from the early 1800s, alludes to the practice of taverns offering free food to their customers to induce them to buy more drinks.]
+A gift or benefit for which no return is expected.
 __free-wheeling__ Lacking restraint; flamboyant and uncontrolled. _His free-wheeling life-style was prohibitely expensive._
 __freebooter__ _n_ A person who pillages and plunders, especially a pirate.
 __fresh-faced__ Of or having an appearance of health, vitality, and/or youthfulness.